opencog/atomspace/opencog/persist/sql/README.md

 Individual-atom save and restore
 --------------------------------
 Individual atoms can be saved and fetched, using the guile interface.
-Either the guile shell, or the cogserver shell can be used.
-If the guile shell is used, then you do NOT! need to start the cogserver!

 ```
     guile> (define x (ConceptNode "asdfasdf" (stv 0.123 0.789)))